Mobile App Retention: How to Retain and Engage Users of Your App? 13 Tips for 2024

 Ensure good performance: is the app irritating to use due to technical issues?

-There is a direct correlation between an app's performance and user retention rates.
+There is a direct correlation between an app’s performance and the app's retention rate.
 The more sluggish your app is, the less likely your customers will continue using your app.
 Even though this seems quite straightforward to fix, make sure you improve all aspects of performance such as: low latency, prevent crashes, consistent connectivity, adequate gesture responsiveness.

 Build great UX: what mental workload does the app require from the user?